 One of the few survivors with a degree at the end of all this, thirsty for more knowledge, I took a course in coaching and psychology – probably the thing that saved my life during a very painful divorce-story at that time and the sad, early passing of my parents.
 I started up my second company and miraculously survived in the then very entrepreneur-unfriendly France of the times.
 At one point, I managed to get my name on a book cover, co-authoring Key Terms in People Management with Steven Flinders.
 A novel very nearly got published, though not quite – dropped at the last minute by the publishers not quite sure how to market it.
 A wonderful lady and friend called Daphne Chisholm-Elie changed my life when she virtually booted me up the backside to travel with her to Morocco and trek in the Atlas Mountains.
 I became an instructional designer in Europe's leading eLearning outfit and, when faced with a lay off, put my sights on writing that big novel.
 Amazir, born from the incredible experiences of trekking in Morocco among the Berber and Touareg tribes, was published in 2010, was shortlisted, and ended runner up to the UK RNA awards in 2011.
 I then wrote The Kingdom of Emptiness, based on my trekking adventures in Mauritania and, for a brief while, was hailed as the UK's most talented new writer – until the marketing machine moved on to find another most talented writer.

-The last five years have been incredibly fast-paced, dense and, from all dimensions, a veritable adventure.
+The last few years have been incredibly fast-paced, dense and, from all dimensions, a veritable adventure.
 Hard work, perseverance and a dose of luck and bravura saw me hired by a leading higher education institution – ESSEC Business School, one of the founding members of the Council on Business & Society.
 It's here that everything has seemed to come together, and not a long, hard day of work is void of creativity, meaning, ambition, purpose, fun and incredible insight from the staff, students from all over the world, and professors who work there.
 My work also puts me into contact with the wonderful folks on the Singapore campus, good friends and colleagues in the Council in Brazil, the UK, Ireland, Japan, China and hopefully others to come.
 The most recent book to be published – The Nature of Goods... – was co-authored with the extremely talented ESSEC Professor of Economics Estefania Santacreu-Vasut.
 In this period too, another childhood dream was fulfilled: to be an archaeologist – and this thanks to the CRAVF (Centre de Recherches Archéologiques du Vexin Français) and long nights of study into my area of passion: paleolithic and neolithic man.
 With a state authorisation, and with fellow amateur archaeologist Lucas Binard, two years of research and prospection (2018-2019) ended up in a French publication Du Paléolithique au Néolithique final: Les vestiges préhistoriques du plateau d'Omerville-Ambleville (Val d'Oise).
 Proof that, if things don't work out at the beginning, mischievous destiny somehow makes it happen later on.

 The future?
 All I know is that it's important to have dreams.
-Something that, if they do not realise themselves right away, keep you going through all the ups and downs of life and provide you with a vision of a new,better world for yourself and others and a resolutely exciting journey ahead.
-My dreams of course include writing that beautiful bestseller to share with the world.
+Something that, if they do not realise themselves right away, keep you going through all the ups and downs of life and provide you with a vision of a new, better world for yourself and others and a resolutely exciting journey ahead.
+My dreams of course include writing that beautiful all-time bestseller to share with the world.
 And in that sense dreams are like books.
 To quote the great writer and spokesman, Dr Samuel Johnson: "A book should help us either to enjoy life or to endure it."
 And that, I suppose, is just how life can be lived – like a book.
-Your book.
+Our book.